DomHaw21/2143-OOP-HAWKINS/Assignments/OOP_Primer/README.md

 # Abstraction

 ## Definition
-The process of hiding or abstracting away complex details of a system or software component to make it easier to use and understand.
+It is the process of hiding or abstracting away complex details of a system or software component to make it easier to use and understand.
+One common form is data abstraction, which involves creating abstract data types that encapsulate data and related operations, and hiding the implementation details from the user.

 # Attributes/Properties

 ## Definition
+Attributes, or properties, are defined as part of a class and are used to represent the state or characteristics of an object.

 # Class

 ## Definition
+A class is a user-defined data type that encapsulates data and functions into a single unit.
+A class can be seen as a blueprint or template for creating objects that share a common set of characteristics and behavior.

 # Class Variable

 ## Definition

 # Composition